junyang99/junyang1999/content/pages/projects/project-two.md

 The recursive function demonstrates a worst-case time complexity of O(WH), ensuring efficiency in handling varying map dimensions.

 Outcome:
-SummitQuest stands as a testament to strategic search methodologies, achieving optimal high point detection with a meticulously crafted algorithm.
+Summit seeker stands as a testament to strategic search methodologies, achieving optimal high point detection with a meticulously crafted algorithm.
 Our collaborative efforts resulted in the highest recognition within the cohort.

 Acknowledgment:
 Special thanks to my teammate Tao for the collaborative effort that contributed to the success of SummitQuest.